Swathi-Madhavan/profile-management-app/README.md

 2. open the cloned project in VS code.
 3. Run the following commands one by one. npm i & npm start
 4. visit http://localhost:3000/profile

+### Highlights in this project

+1. Created re-usable components
+2. Validation done by yup library
+3. Handled API error status by user friendly error message.
+4. Wrote stateless component to improve performance
+5. used useMemo and useCallback to optimize app execution